-- If you are a citizen of a European Union country, you normally do not need a visa to study in France for 6 months unless you hold a special status of citizenship or residency in your home country.
-In case of a doubt, please contact Campus France, the nearest French Embassy or the French Consulate in your city to obtain information on whether a visa is required for you.
-It is your responsibility to obtain this visa before your arrival in France.
+- If you are a citizen of a European Union country: you normally do not need a visa to study in France unless you hold a special status of citizenship or residency of another non-European country.

-- Masters & visiting students only: Your acceptance letter required for the visa will be sent as soon as you have paid your Registration deposit into the program.
-This letter provides proof that you are indeed registered in the program and it specifies the dates you will physically need to be in Paris.
+- Post Masters & visiting students only: The acceptance letter required for the visa will be sent as soon as you have paid your deposit or the full tuition fee for the program.
+This letter proves that you have indeed enrolled in the academic course and specifies the dates of the program during which you will be staying in France.

-There are four types of Student Visa, depending on the duration of studies in France, as indicated in the letter of enrolment.
+There are three types of Student Visa, depending on the duration of studies in France, as indicated in the letter of enrolment.